Big Tech negotiation

 Notice that the Total is pretty consistent through the first four years, but the sign-on bonus and equity components vary pretty dramatically from year to year.

 This is what I was referring to above when I mentioned they incentivize you to stay for a few years.
 The vast majority of the equity is paid out in years three and four, so there’s a pretty big incentive to stick around.

 Let’s look a little closer at the main components of an Amazon job offer.

 As with most job offers, this is the stable, predictable component that you can use to pay your mortgage or car payment.
 You can’t know what company performance might look like in the future, so it’s hard to estimate how much of a bonus you’ll get or what your RSUs will be worth when they vest.

-If you run into the base salary cap, they’ll start adding equity and sign-on bonuses to improve the offer.
-More senior roles can command very large sign-on bonuses and RSU grants while offering a relatively modest base salary (when compared to some other big tech firms).
+If you do happen to run into the base salary cap, they’ll start adding equity and sign-on bonuses to improve the offer.

 As long as you’re under the base salary cap, they can be pretty flexible.
 They don’t typically make large moves on base salary, but they will improve the base salary up to a point.